-The ENDURE project is organised in three work packages, each answering a challenge facing coastal managers and communities.
+The ENDURE project is organised into three strands each answering a challenge facing coastal managers and communities.

-ENDURE will jointly develop 3 new tools to improve stakeholder knowledge, experience & confidence :
+ENDURE has jointly developed 3 new tools to improve knowledge, experience and confidence :

-1. Mapping tool to visualise & compare impacts of different dune interventions on resilience, supporting stakeholders to try new tools.
+1. Mapping tool to visualise and compare impacts of different dune interventions on resilience, and supporting stakeholders to try new tools.

-2. Early warning of dune status - dune health tool check to identify resilient & vulnerable dunes
+2. Early warning of dune status - dune health tool check to identify resilient and vulnerable dunes

-3. Infrastructure (buildings) assessment tool - quantification of impact on dunes (positive or negative)
+3. Infrastructure (buildings) assessment tool – research on how the presence of buildings in the coastal zone impacts dunes (positive or negative)

-This work package contains 2 education campaigns specifically targeting 2 Seas stakeholders intrinsic to successful improvements in dune resilience: coastal managers/decision makers including leadership, management teams & staff; but also EU coastal communities (population 5 million) who have the most to lose if dunes fail under climate change effects.
-These members of the public also have the power to lobby for change.
+This strand of the project launched 2 education campaigns specifically targeting 2 Seas stakeholders important to successful improvements in dune resilience.
+These consisted of coastal managers, decision-makers including leadership, management teams and staff.
+In addition, EU coastal communities (with an overall population of 5 million) are important stakeholders in this context, as they have the most to lose if dunes fail to adapt to climate change effects.
+These members of the public are also involved in the development of a more effective coastal policy against the effects of climate change.

 The ENDURE project has aimed to fulfil the following main objectives: